-The California 2nd Court of Appeals issued an interesting opinion addressing the question of just how much of a plaintiff’s personal life is fair game on cross-examination in Winfred D. v.
+The California 2nd Court of Appeals issued an interesting opinion addressing the question of just how much of a plaintiff’s personal life is fair game of cross-examination in Winfred D. v.
 Michelin North America.

-(Random comment: Can we all use first names in cases where there are the remotest of privacy issues in question like this court does?
+(Random comment: Can we all use first names where there are the remotest of privacy issues in question like this court does?
 If you are killed and your family brings a wrongful death claim or even if you are a doctor accused of medical malpractice, should someone’s Google legacy really be their name in a legal case that might include personal details?
 Who opposes this?)

 Plaintiff suffered a catastrophic brain injury when his tire split while driving a cargo van.
 Plaintiff’s treating doctors testified that the accident left the Plaintiff, a college graduate, with the functional skills of a 4th grader.
-One of his doctor’s testified that Plaintiff was “incompetent” to give testimony in that “his memory is flawed,” and he says things that he believes to be true which may not be because of his brain injury.
+One of his doctors testified that Plaintiff was “incompetent” to give testimony in that “his memory is flawed,” and he says things that he believes to be true which may not be because of his brain injury.
 Awful, right?

 The California appeals court said that Plaintiff’s lawyers’ opening statement comment that Plaintiff was “living the American dream” did not open the door, as the trial court suggested, to the fact that he was unethical in his personal or private affairs.
-The court concluded that because Michelin’s lawyers painted Plaintiff as a “liar, cheater, womanizer, and a man of low morals” based almost exclusively on inadmissible evidence, a new trial was warranted.
+The court concluded that because Michelin’s lawyers painted Plaintiff as a “liar, cheater, womanizer, and a man of low morals” based almost only on inadmissible evidence, a new trial was warranted.